jdkirklanduwyo/SeniorDesignGroup2/README.md

 * **Resources:** Resources will be included here, such as helpful websites and the like.

-COSC 4950/5 - Senior Design - Group Name to Come
+COSC 4950/5 - Senior Design - Heavy Metal Awesome
 ================================================

 Group Members: